GuillaumeBouchetEpitech/self-learning-3d-cars/README.md

       direction LR

       evo1["
-      Natural Selection

-      Select the
-      best genomes
+        Evolving
+        (Natural Selection)
       "]
       evo2["
         Elitism -> 10%

+        Select and keep some
+        of the best genomes
+      "]
+      evo3["
+        Reproduction and
+        Mutation -> 80%

         cross breed
         the best genomes
         mutate the newly
         bred genomes
       "]
-      evo3["
-      Reproduction and
-      Mutation -> 80%
+      evo4["
+        Diversity -> anything left

         fill the
         generation with
         random genomes
       "]
-      evo4["
-      Diversity

-      anything left"]

       evo1 --> evo2 --> evo3 --> evo4